AmanSong/First-React-Tutorial/README.md

+Note: Since the api i used for the tutorial was of hhtp://, github has blocked requests so it can't display the movies suer search

 This is my first 'project', it is a simple movie searchig app which i followed along on from a youtube video.
 The main goal of this project was to familirise myself with react and javascript, I don't claim i made this app myself as its only for my self learning, but i hope to one day be able to make myself without help.